chriszielinski/MacDown-Swift-Plug-In/README.md

        <img src="./readme-assets/3-build-settings.png" alt="Build Settings">
    </p>

-4. Now we'll modify our main scheme. ⌥ (OPTION) + click on the scheme, select the _Run_ action, and set the executable to your local `MacDown.app` (in the _Executable_ pop-up button's menu, select _Other..._ and navigate to and select the app).
+4. Now we'll modify our main scheme.
+Hold <kbd>⌥ option</kbd> + click on the scheme, select the _Run_ action, and set the executable to your local `MacDown.app` (in the _Executable_ pop-up button's menu, select _Other..._ and navigate to and select the app).

    > 🔥 This will allow us to debug the plug-in using Xcode's Debugger.